cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 # Partial Component Configuration

-The **Partial Component Configuration** design pattern describes the mechanism of splitting an Atmos component configuration across many Atmos manifests to manage, modify and apply them separately and independently in one top-level stack without affecting the others.
+The **Partial Component Configuration** design pattern describes the mechanism of splitting an Atmos component's configuration across many Atmos manifests to manage, modify and apply them separately and independently in one top-level stack without affecting the others.

 The mechanism is similar to [Partial Classes in C#](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).

 This is not the same as Atmos [Component Inheritance](/core-concepts/components/inheritance) where more than one Atmos component takes part in the inheritance chain.
-The **Partial Component Configuration** pattern deals with one Atmos component with its configuration split across a few configuration files.
+The **Partial Component Configuration** pattern deals with just one Atmos component with its configuration split across a few configuration files.

 :::note